Skip to main content

 A Noir program compiles to an Abstract Circuit Intermediate Representation which is:

-• A tree structure
+• Conceptually a tree structure

 • Leaves (inputs) are the Field type